Eileen Gu: Nationality and citizenship

 Gu competed for the United States at the 2018–19 FIS Freestyle Ski World Cup.
-She began competing for China in June 2019 after requesting a change of nation with the International Ski Federation.
+She began competing for China in June 2019 after requesting a change of national affiliation with the International Ski Federation.
 Her goal was to compete for China in the 2022 Winter Olympics.
-She announced the change on Weibo and Instagram, stating that through skiing she hopes "to help inspire millions of young people" in China and "to unite people, promote common understanding, create communication, and forge friendships between nations."
+She announced the change on Weibo and Instagram, stating that through skiing she hopes "to help inspire millions of young people" in China and "to unite people, promote common understanding, create communication, and forge friendships between nations".

 There has been considerable controversy related to Gu's citizenship and nationality.
-The Chinese Consulate General in New York told the BBC that Gu would have to have been naturalized or gained permanent residency status in China to compete for its team; in the same article, it was reported that the Chinese Ministry of Justice in 2020 broadened rules for foreigners, allowing people that achieved international recognition in sport, science, culture and other fields to obtain permanent residency.
-In January 2024, Gu said that she planned to represent China at the 2026 Winter Olympics.
+The Chinese Consulate General in New York told BBC News that Gu would need to be naturalized or gain permanent residency status in China to compete for its team; in the same article, it was reported that China's Ministry of Justice in 2020 broadened rules for foreigners, allowing people who achieved international recognition in sport, science, culture and other fields to obtain permanent residency.
+The International Olympic Committee requires that any competitor in the Olympic Games must be a national of the country which they are representing.
+The Wall Street Journal reported in February 2026 that the Beijing Municipal Sports Bureau was set to pay Gu and another athlete a combined $6.6 million in training funds over a three-year period.

-In an interview in May 2022, Gu referred to herself as an Asian American.
 In an interview with ESPN in 2021, she said: "Since I was little, I've always said when I'm in the U.S., I'm American, but when I'm in China, I'm Chinese."
-In 2022, in an interview with the South China Morning Post, she said: "Nobody can deny I'm American, nobody can deny I'm Chinese".

-In February 2025, the Beijing city government released a document about spending US$6.64 million for the training of Gu and fellow US-born athlete Zhu Yi, though later their names were removed from the document and articles on the topic were censored on several Chinese websites.
+In 2022, in an interview with the South China Morning Post, she said: "My appearance and the way I speak are completely American.
+No one can deny that I am American.
+When I go to China, no one can deny that I am Chinese because I speak fluent Chinese, am familiar with the culture here, and fully identify as Chinese."
+Following her gold medal victory in the halfpipe on 22 February 2026, Gu addressed the persistent scrutiny regarding her passports, noting that the perception of her decision is often affected by the geopolitical "rivalry" between the two nations.

+Political positions

+Gu has spoken out in the United States against anti-Asian racism and publicly supported the Black Lives Matter movement and the right to legal access to abortion.
+Critics accused her of being disloyal for representing China and for declining to comment on Chinese government policies, including allegations of human rights abuses against Uyghurs.
+Gu has stated that she does not comment on issues she is not personally certain about, and explained that she needs to review evidence firsthand before forming a judgment to avoid becoming a "mouthpiece" for any agenda.